Institute of Batteries

-In our Group and Institute, we design novel nanostructured materials to succeed in development of rechargeable batteries with high energy and power density, safety, low ecological impact, long cycle life and low cost.
-Combining experimental and mathematical modelling methods, we are dedicated to put our materials into grid connection of renewable sources and electric vehicles by collaborating with our partners, domestic and international companies and universities.
+In our Group and Institute, we design novel nanostructured materials to succeed in the development of rechargeable batteries with high energy and power density, safety, low ecological impact, long cycle life and low cost.
+Combining experimental and mathematical modeling methods, we are dedicated to put our materials into grid connection of renewable sources and electric vehicles by collaborating with our partners, domestic and international companies and universities.

-We also work on development of innovative functional materials for wide range of applications such as porous materials and adsorbents for water and soil purification, medical application, catalysis, construction and some other, and the technologies of their preparation with low ecological impact and reduced cost.
+We also work on the development of innovative functional materials for wide range of applications such as porous materials and adsorbents for water and soil purification, medical application, catalysis, construction and some other, and the technologies of their preparation with low ecological impact and reduced cost.

 Development of the renewable energy sources (RES) is vital for our society sustainable development.
 However, the RES sources are intermittent and unstable in their nature.
-Rechargeable batteries (accumulators) provide energy storage in order to mitigate these fluctuations and warranty a constant supply of high quality power to the customers.
-Existing battery technologies cannot serve these purposes due to their low energy/power density, high cost and ecological concerns.
+Rechargeable batteries (accumulators) provide energy storage in order to mitigate these fluctuations and warranty a constant supply of high-quality power to the customers.
+Existing battery technologies cannot serve these purposes due to their low energy/power density, high cost, and ecological concerns.

 Electric and hybrid electric vehicles provide a clean and safe alternative to the internal combustion engine powered transport.
-The EVs are not yet competitive with the conventional vehicles due to the economical and technical disadvantages associated with expensive, toxic and low energy capacity batteries.
-Therefore, new low cost, high performance and environmentally friendly accumulators are demanded to promote the use of renewable energy and EVs and HEVs.
+The EVs are not yet competitive with the conventional vehicles due to the economic and technical disadvantages associated with expensive, toxic and low energy capacity batteries.
+Therefore, new low cost, high performance, and environmentally friendly accumulators are demanded to promote the use of renewable energy and EVs and HEVs.

-To develop new materials for green energy storage, production and transport; to develop innovative materials for zero environmental effect; to train and educate excellent specialists for Kazakhstan and internationally.
+To develop new materials for green energy storage, production, and transport; to develop innovative materials for zero environmental effect; to train and educate excellent specialists for Kazakhstan and internationally.